Geostartico/Trusted-list-browser/documentation/Manual/implementation details/TrustList.md

 # TrustList

-The web site is composed by more component, the main one is the **TrustList**, this is rendered by the root of the dom.
+The website is composed by more component, the main one is the **TrustList**, this is rendered by the root of the dom.

 It contain three parts: